-Cavity insulation that is no longer working efficiently means that you’re not getting the benefits that you’ve invested in.
+Defective cavity insulation means that you're not getting the benefits that you've invested in.
 However, the damage that poor cavity insulation can cause can actually be far worse.
 When wall insulation absorbs water and gets wet, it can lead to damp and mould in homes and if left unchecked, can result in structural damage to the property too.

 Why does cavity wall insulation need to be removed?